 The British Museum notes that the Sutton Hoo helmet is “a piece of truly breathtaking artistry, functional and beautiful, with a vaulted cap and deep cheek-pieces.

 “The helmet is covered in complicated imagery, including fighting and dancing warriors, and fierce creatures.
-The face mask together forms a dragon whose wings make the eyebrows and tail the moustache.
+The face mask together forms a dragon whose wings make the eyebrows and tail the mustache.
 Garnets line the eyebrows, but only one is backed with gold foil reflectors―perhaps a reference to the one-eyed god, Woden.”

 As noted by the British Museum “The Sutton Hoo grave is remarkable for the majesty of its contents and its monumental scale.
 But it also rewrote our understanding of a time that we had previously misunderstood.
-Post-Roman Britain was considered to have entered the ‘Dark Ages,’ where civilisation in all aspects of life declined.
+Post-Roman Britain was considered to have entered the ‘Dark Ages,’ where civilization in all aspects of life declined.
 Sutton Hoo proved otherwise.”

 - Basil Brown continued his archaeological activities into the mid-1960s and made numerous important discoveries.
 He died in 1977 at the age of 89.

 - Until the release of the Netflix movie The Dig in January 2021 Basil Brown’s contribution to the Sutton Hoo discovery went largely unnoticed and unappreciated.